cflint/CFLint/README.md

       "inheritParent" : false
     }

-See the discussion in [#290](https://github.com/cflint/CFLint/issues/290) for more info.
+See the discussion in [Issue #290](https://github.com/cflint/CFLint/issues/290) for more info.

 ## Filtering out specific processing results in specific folders